martynalukaszewicz/Lukaszewicz-et-al-2026/README.md

 > **DOI:** [to be added upon publication]

 Raw sequencing files (Hi-C and shotgun FASTQ reads) and the MEGAHIT shotgun assembly are no longer available, as these libraries were prepared and sequenced in 2020–2021 and files were not retained through subsequent storage transitions.
-The wastewater sample used in this study is the same sample described in Stalder et al. 2019 (ISME J, BioProject PRJNA506462); the shotgun and Hi-C libraries used here were independently prepared from the same frozen sample material following the same protocol, and represent separate sequencing runs from those deposited under PRJNA506462.
+The wastewater sample used in this study was collected from the same Moscow WWTP described in Stalder et al. 2019 (ISME J, BioProject PRJNA506462), but represents an independent sample collected on 15 November 2018 from the outflow of the facility.
+The shotgun and Hi-C libraries generated for the present study are separate sequencing runs not deposited under PRJNA506462.

 ---